k-leonard/k-leonard.github.io/watchlist/plan.md

 ~~- [x] make it so when i input a new show and it gets the anime info, it standardizes the title to the english alternative title (if it exists)~~
 ~~- [x] alter login method (make it username and password)~~ ~~- [x] fix home page stats (want them going horizontal across the page)~~
+- [x] alter the add show button so when you click the submit button it auto closes the miniwindow and a little popup in the lower right shows up green and says "Show Successfully added!" and the "Show already exists" is a redbanner that falls from the top of the add show mini window so you can't miss it